 Yes, this falls under the principal that a child is not old enough to consent to being recorded and parent can consent for them.
 If a parent consents to the recording of the conversation between the child and the other parent, one party to the conversation being recorded has consented.

 One Texas case has held that “Although vicarious-consent is not listed as an exception to the Texas wiretap law, the court of appeals held that, in order to protect a child, a parent may record her child’s telephone conversations if the recording meets the standards in Pollock.
 Alameda”, 181 S.W.3d at 778.Alameda v.
 State, 235 S.W.3d 218, 220 (Tex.
 Crim.
 App.
 2007)

 In Pollock v.
-Pollock The Court held that “held that a parent may give vicarious-consent to record a child's telephone conversations if the parent has a good-faith basis for believing that recording is in the best interest of the child.
+Pollock, The Court held that “a parent may give vicarious-consent to record a child’s telephone conversations if the parent has a good-faith basis for believing that recording is in the child’s best interest.

 However, this should only be done after careful consideration.
 In one divorce case I handled the mother recorded the conversations between her child and the father.
 In that case both the Judge and Amicus attorney (attorney representing the child) were upset by this fact.
 The case did not go well for the mother and the father ended up being awarded primary conservator of the child.

 Can I open my spouses’ mail?

 No, do not do it.
 Opening your spouse’s mail is a federal crime.
 An exception to this rule is “consent.”